Carolingian dynasty: Vassalage and Church

-Interregnum, Death & Divisions
+Interregnum, death and divisions

 When King Theuderic IV died in 737, Charles did not install a Merovingian successor.
-Unlike his Carolingian predecessors, Charles was clearly strong enough by the end of his reign to not rely on Merovingian loyalties.
+Unlike his Carolingian predecessors, Charles was strong enough by the end of his reign to not rely on Merovingian loyalties.
 He had created his own power bloc through the vassals he installed in Frankish heartlands and peripheral states.
 Even prior to Theuderic's death, Charles did act with complete sovereignty in Austrasia.
 It was only in areas like Neustria, where Carolingian opposition historically existed, that Charles knew he would face criticism if he usurped the throne.

-Therefore, until his death, Charles ruled as Princeps or Prince, officially gaining the title with his uncontested leadership with the acquisition of Provence in 737.
+Therefore, until his death, Charles ruled as Princeps or First Man/First Citizen, officially gaining the title with his uncontested leadership with the acquisition of Provence in 737.
 This meant that the issue of kingship remained ever present for his successors who would have to work further to establish themselves as royal.

 When Charles died in 741, he was buried at St Denis in Paris.
 He made secure succession plans, likely learning from his father, that ensured Francia was effectively divided between his sons, Carloman and Pippin as maior palatii.
 According to the Continuations, the eldest son, Carloman, was given control of the eastern kingdoms in Austrasia, Alammania and Thuringia, while Pippin was given the western kingdoms in Burgundy, Neustria and Provence.